Signs and symptoms of food poisoning

 Preventing food poisoning

-The best way to avoid getting food poisoning is to ensure you maintain high standards of personal and food hygiene when storing, handling and preparing food.
+The best way to avoid getting food poisoning is to make sure you maintain high standards of personal and food hygiene when storing, handling and preparing food.

 The Food Standards Agency (FSA) recommends remembering the ’four Cs’: